Hurricane Liza: Baja California Sur

 Also, electrical lines and drinking water supplies were cut in La Paz.
 Also, communication lines were extensively damaged.
-The La Paz airport received damage during the hurricane; however, by the afternoon of October 1, the airport re-opened, thus allowing the military to provide much-needed aid to victims.
+La Paz Airport received damage during the hurricane; however, by the afternoon of October 1, the airport re-opened, thus allowing the military to provide much-needed aid to victims.
 Wood, tarpaper, and cardboard were all scattered throughout La Paz.
 By October 2, rescue teams had covered 38 sq mi (100 sq km) to configure the damage.
 Throughout the city, a total of 412 people had been killed, 150 were missing people within the resort city, five of which were later presumed dead.
 Overall, nearly a third of the houses in La Paz were leveled.

 A wide variety of death tolls were reported by many different sources.
-Then-Mexico president Luis Echeverria as well as the HPC and EPHC claimed that 435 people died during the hurricane.
+Mexican president Luis Echeverria as well as the HPC and EPHC claimed that 435 people died during the hurricane.
 It was initially stated that 630 people had died during the storm; however, this total does not include victims discovered by the Mexican army.
 During the afternoon of October 2, the local government had placed the confirmed death toll at 397.
 Two days later, the Bangor Daily News reported that the number of bodies found dead ranged from 400 to 750.
 By late October 3, Mexican officials and a Red Cross spokesperson reported that 650 bodies had been found.
 Meanwhile, a military search operation claimed that the death toll of the hurricane was 1,050.
 By October 6, local officials had abandoned efforts to retrieve additional bodies, citing safety reasons.
 Even though 650 people were confirmed to have died during Hurricane Liza, officials estimated that at least 1,000 people died.
 Within a week after Hurricane Liza, some feared 10,000 people perished.
 In addition, some modern estimates suggest that the toll could have been as high as 7,000.

 The Red Cross estimated that 75% of the deaths from the storm were children under 12.
 At first, most of the bodies found by the army were buried normally though due to the high death toll, some were just buried under debris.
 Some dead bodies were later burned to prevent disease.
 According to preliminary estimates by officials, 40,000 people were made homeless and an addition 20,000 were injured, 126 of which were considered significant.
 Within another day, the homeless total rose to 70,000.
 Total damage from the hurricane was estimated at $100 million (1976 USD).